madanbaduwal/usa-university-application-process/README.md

 ## If you are not getting funding

-* Focus on how much per credit hour you are going to pay
+* Focus on how much per credit hour you are going to pay and how many credit required to complete the course(eg: 30, 37)
 * Insurance(you can choose insurance instution  yourself)
 * Apartment
 * Grocessary